Singapore PM's brother backs opposition party in election twist

 The newly-formed Progress Singapore Party is led by Tan Cheng Bock, a former PAP lawmaker who shot to prominence by nearly defeating a candidate backed by PM Lee in the 2011 presidential race.

+PM Lee, 67, has said he will step down by the time he is 70.

-It is not yet clear whether Hsien Yang plans to enter politics.
+It is not yet clear whether Hsien Yang, his younger brother, plans to enter politics.
 At the PSP party launch on Friday, Tan said Hsien Yang would be welcome to join his party but on their terms and not for any personal agenda.

 Reporting by John Geddie; Editing by Simon Cameron-Moore